20 Reasons to Own a Gun Safe

 6. Insurance Coverage Limitations

 Insurance companies are fickle concerning gun insurance.
-You might find they pay you only for the weapon at a depreciated cost and not how much it is actually worth on the open market.
+You might find they pay you only for the weapon at a depreciated cost and not how much it is worth on the open market.
 Customizations often are ignored unless you have invoices for the work being done.
-In addition, any add-ons cannot be covered if they are attached to the weapon as then they are considered part of the total package.
+Also, any add-ons cannot be covered if they are attached to the weapon as then they are considered part of the total package.

 What this all boils down to is that you need to check your insurance policy and what it covers and what they want in return from you.